gatsbyjs-ecommerce/web-v1-old/README.md

 # GatsbyJs Ecommerce

+## THIS REPOSITORY HAS BEEN MOVED TO [https://github.com/gatsbyjs-ecommerce/web](https://github.com/gatsbyjs-ecommerce/web)

 A minimalist static E-commerce site built using GatsbyJs.

 It use headless CMS called Contentful, so no need to manage database for APIs hosting.